bartoszlorek/blob2d/src/README.md

   // removal of garbage collected elements public update(deltaTime: number): void;

-  // clears all added events and addons
+  // clears all added events and destroys addons
-  // and removes elements from the renderer public destroy(): void;
+  // and elements removing them from the renderer public destroy(): void;
 }
 ```